 Timetable: Olim are eligible for tax breaks on passive and active income earned overseas for 10 years after Aliyah.
 Please check with an accountant to confirm eligibility; there may be some restrictions based on residency for those who have lived in Israel for an extended time period, prior to Aliyah.
 For more information, please consult with an accountant.
 See: Tax Benefits on Income Earned Abroad

 The max. amount of cash that an Oleh can bring into Israel is 1,250,000 NIS.

 Maximum Sum of Money Olim can Bring to Israel

 Description: The maximum amount of cash that an Oleh can bring into Israel is 1,250,000 NIS (combined sum in the reporting person’s possession).
-From this sum and above, you will need to report to customs by filling out a form that is available online here.
+From 50,000 NIS and above, you will need to report to customs by filling out a form that is available online here.
+Practically this means only signing a waiver.
+The signee is not questioned or investigated, rather the information serves the purpose of being able to assist the authorities (Nationally and Internationally) to reduce international money laundering attempts to Israel.
 Please see the Israel Tax Authority website for details.
 (In the Information Guides section, see the Customs Guide for Oleh and Foreign Resident.)

 Timetable: Applicable only for the Aliyah flight.
 Please speak with a qualified accountant for further details.

 Notes: If you are a Katin Chozer, Ezrach Oleh or a former A-1 temporary resident, your final status will be clarified only after opening a file with Meches (the Customs Authority).
 You will need to provide Meches with all documents that you previously provided to your Aliyah Shaliach.
 It is recommended not to ship a container from abroad before there is a final decision about your status.